Remijang/ogg-vorbis-decoder/README.md

 4. Modify Makefile to add the flag `-logg`

-5. Change line 127 to the suitable value.
+5. Change line 127 of `encoder_example.c` to the suitable value.
 If you don't know the information of the original audio file, install `oggz` then run:
 ```bash=
 oggz info [inputfile]
 ```

-6. Compile `encoder_example.c`
+6. Compile `encoder_example.c`, which can be done by Makefile.

 7. The usage of sample encoder is:
 ```bash=